Polyconseil/pyhound/README.rst

 **pyhound** currently tries to retrieve all search results in a single request to the Hound server.
-The server may return an error if there are too many results (currently: more than 5000) and **pyhound** will kindly display it.
+The server may return an error if there are too many results (currently: more than 5000) and **pyhound** will kindly display this error.
+The Hound web user interface has the same limitation and fails in a similar way (although it at least shows the first 20 results).

 A future version of **pyhound** may handle this case and make multiple requests to the Hound server.
-Note that the Hound web user interface has the same limitation and fails in a similar way (although it at least shows the first 20 results).
+On the other hand, the usefulness of displaying more than 5000 search results seems questionable.

 Alternatives